-Many housing developments built by the Government are heading into their 8th year, and become eligible for resale by their owners.
-By understanding when those units come on-line for resale, Government can align policies which encourage sale and development nearby, which can help leverage prior investment, expand housing options and stimulate movement up the housing ladder.
-Resales are an important means of recycling existing lower cost homes to make available more housing options as existing owners move up the housing continuum.
+Many of the developments built by the Government are heading into their 8th year, and become eligible for resale by their owners.
+By understanding when those units come on-line for resale, Government can align policies, which encourage sale and development nearby, which can help leverage that prior investment, expand housing options and stimulate movement up the next rung up the housing ladder.
+Resales are an important means of recycling existing homes to make more housing options available.